 We believe students are key to the design and delivery of activity.
 Consequently, we have introduced two intern roles in the Widening Access Team for third year placement students at the University of Bath.
 Having these students work alongside staff as colleagues has incorporated student voice directly into the team and has helped the University to develop and deliver some of our flagship outreach programmes.
 We will continue with these intern roles to ensure that student voice continues to be core to our approach.
 Separately, our 250 strong Student Ambassador scheme, which employs students to help deliver our access and participation work, represents students from all backgrounds, with most having lived experience of being under-represented at Bath.
 Having such a diverse range of experiences allows us to deliver activity where prospective students can engage with Student Ambassadors with shared experiences.
 Ensuring that student voice is heard and is central to the development of support once on course is also essential to the University.
 Our students are represented on Staff and Student Liaison Committees at department and faculty level, allowing students to share their experience and support future developments.
 Many of the University's services employ student co-creators to ensure that services and content delivered to our student community is useful, supportive, and relevant.
 Student voice is also embedded through our curriculum transformation programme and through our decolonising curricula work.
 The insights students have provided has ensured that our curricula stay relevant and supportive of current and future students.
 We also create space for students to drive change in areas important to them.
 An example of this includes the introduction of a culturally appropriate hairdressers on campus.
 This service provides students and staff with access to hair services that are not available within the wider city and is in addition to other initiatives such as the culturally appropriate counselling services and world food offer in campus shops.
-Our proposed new student APP advisory board will provide further opportunities for us to develop our engagement with the University's student community in particular regarding the ongoing review and development of APP activity and will be co-created with current students to ensure they are involved in a way which suits them.
+Our proposed new student APP advisory board will provide further opportunities for us to develop our engagement with the University's student community in particular regarding the ongoing review and way which suits them.
 Institutional monitoring and evaluation plan